ArjunBalaji93/codeChallenge/README.md

 /*Solution to Code Challenge*/

-Description : The solution for problem statements 1 & 2 are provided using nodejs as the tool
+Description : The solution for problem statements 1 & 2 have been developed using nodejs

-The input.csv has been converted to inputData.json for easier processing of the datasets
+The input.csv has been converted to inputData.json

 server1.js will contain the code for problem statement 1

-server2.js will contain the code for problem statement 1
+server2.js will contain the code for problem statement 2

 General steps to follow for execution :-

-1) Do an npm install
+1) Run "npm install" to install all the packages

 Once that is done run the below command to execute PROBLEM STATEMENT 1: